intuitem/ciso-assistant-community/README.md

 ## Features

-## How to set up ASF Risk Manager for development?
+## How to set up MIRA for development?

 1. Clone the repository
 ```sh